 Feed My Starving Children

+This event has been canceled for 2020.
 Feed My Starving Children is a non-profit Christian organization committed to feeding God’s children hungry in both body and spirit.
 The approach is simple: children and adults hand-pack meals specifically formulated for malnourished children for a cost of only 24 cents per meal.
 They’re then shipped to nearly 70 countries around the world.
 Westminster coordinates the effort in Black Hawk County.
 Every fall, our Shared Life Center becomes the production site where hundreds of volunteers pack thousands of individual meals from tons of rice, protein power, dried vegetables, and powdered milk.
 2019 was our 13th year of packing for FMSC and we packed our 2,000,000th meal!
-The dates for 2020 are October 12-14!
-Can’t wait to see you!

 The Protestant University of the Congo